SoundSkote/skote-portfolio-site/src/posts/Blog05_Weapons_Part_2.md

 ## Bullet Whiz-By

 The bullet whiz-by sound is a crucial element in any shooter game.
 It adds realism and excitement to gameplay while serving a tactical purpose—alerting you that someone is shooting at you (and thankfully missed!).
-This type of sound isn’t exclusive to shooters; racing games, for instance, use similar "whoosh" sounds when cars narrowly avoid collisions. ([Example](https://www.youtube.com/watch?v=5soym8z7Q5A)).
+This type of sound isn’t exclusive to shooters; racing games, for instance, use similar "whoosh" sounds when [**cars narrowly avoid collisions.**](https://www.youtube.com/watch?v=5soym8z7Q5A)

 &nbsp;&nbsp;&nbsp;